Joan Fontaine: RKO

 Fontaine signed a contract with RKO Pictures.
 Her first film for the studio was Quality Street (1937) starring Katharine Hepburn, in which Fontaine had a small unbilled role.

 The studio considered her a rising star, and touted The Man Who Found Himself (1937) with John Beal as her first starring role, placing a special screen introduction, billed as the "new RKO screen personality" after the end credit.
-Fontaine later said it had "an A budget but a Z story."
+Fontaine later said it had "an A budget but a Z story".

 RKO put her in You Can't Beat Love (1937) with Preston Foster and Music for Madame (1937) with Nino Martini.

 She next appeared in a major role alongside Fred Astaire in his first RKO film without Ginger Rogers, A Damsel in Distress (1937).
-Despite being directed by George Stevens, audiences were disappointed and the film flopped.
-She was top billed in the comedies Maid's Night Out (1938) and Blond Cheat (1938) then was Richard Dix's leading lady in Sky Giant (1938).
+Despite its being directed by George Stevens, audiences were disappointed and the film flopped.
+She was top-billed in the comedies Maid's Night Out and Blond Cheat, then was Richard Dix's leading lady in Sky Giant (all 1938).

 Edward Small borrowed her to play Louis Hayward's love interest in The Duke of West Point (1938), then Stevens used her at RKO in Gunga Din (1939) as Douglas Fairbanks Jr.'s love interest.
 The film was a huge hit, but Fontaine's part was relatively small.
 Republic borrowed her to support Dix in Man of Conquest (1939) but her part was small.
 George Cukor gave her a small role in MGM's The Women (1939).